Julianj34/oncology-biotech-analysis/Merck group/README.md

-Company Profile: Systemic Structure of the Merck Group.
+Systemic Structure of the Merck Group.

 Merck is deeply specialized and systemically organized.
 The clear separation into three specialized business sectors – Healthcare, Life Science, and Electronics – enables high-level expertise, targeted market access, and economies of scale across distinct industries.